eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/README.md

 ### Annotation

 The annotation module contains the sources for annotations used to define the "code first" connectors

+### Models

+The models module contains the EMF models and the code generated from them

-### Code first
+### Sensinact-API

-These modules use code to define data objects/methods which is used to infer a data model, rather than having a formal model declaration

-#### Push-based

-The push-based module shows how to make data update DTOs and "push" them to sensiNact.
-These are best for periodic or "pushed" sensor events (e.g. an on/off notification)

-#### Pull-based

-The pull-based module shows how to make services that can "get" a sensor value.
-These are best for low power sensors that you only want to query if necessary.

-#### Action

-The action module contains examples showing how to define "action" resources using the whiteboard
+The sensinact-api module contains the API for the sensinact core

-#### Writable

-The writable module contains examples showing how to set data in a device

-#### Generic

-The generic module contains examples showing how to perform a generic update without having up-front code

-### Model first

-These modules define a data model directly, then set data into it

-#### Reflective

-The reflective module contains examples showing how to define a model using method calls

-#### Model-based
+#### Examples

-The model-based module contains examples showing how to define a model using a resource descriptor
+The examples project contains examples demonstrating how to use the sensiNact API